katajakasa/Utuputki2/README.md

 5. Install JS requirements `bower install`.
 Run this in the Utuputki2 project directory!

 #### 2.2.
 Windows

-No instructions yet.
-User needs to get and install the packages by himself.
-It IS possible to run on windows though!
-In general:

 1. Get [Python 2.7](https://www.python.org/downloads/) and install it.
 You'll get pip preinstalled, but you'll have to install virtualenv yourself.
 Remember to add `python27/` and `python27/Scripts` to your PATH to make things easier.
 2. Install [Node.js and npm](https://nodejs.org/en/).
 Also add `nodejs/` directory to your PATH.
 Install bower with `npm install -g bower`.